wsm6636/end-to-end/README.md

 Fig. 9 | runtime_tasks.pdf

 With the same machine as above, ```auto_runtime_jobs.sh 100``` is finished in less than one minute and ```auto_runtime_tasks.sh 100``` is finished after about 30 minutes.

+## How to use VM

+Please download the zip file which contains the virtual disk and the machine description.

+The source code is deployed on the desktop already.
+Some common software are installed accoridngly, e.g., vim, vscode, git.

+Please follow the above description to test out the provided analyses.

 ## Overview of the corresponding functions